 Rent out your property with an Arkansas (AR) Lease Agreement written according to Arkansas’s landlord-tenant laws.
 The lease agreement creates a legally binding contract between you, the landlord, and your tenant(s).
 You agree to rent out all (or a part of) your property to a tenant, and they agree to the terms and conditions you lay out in the lease agreement.

 Other Arkansas Real Estate documents you might be interested in are:

 - Sublease Agreement – Used by a tenant to rent out all or part of their rented property to a new tenant.

 - Eviction Notice – Used by a landlord to start the eviction process with a current tenant.

 1. What to Include in an Arkansas Residential Lease Agreement

-Federal law mandates that landlords in all states, including Arkansas, add specific details in their lease agreements.
+Federal law mandates landlords in all states, including Arkansas, to add specific details to their lease agreements.
 These details include: